isomerpages/ncss-ssi/pages/training/certificate_prog/certificate-in-peer-support.md

 ### Course Schedule

+Trainer Led Sessions:
-Trainer led sessions are expected to occur from 23 Aug to 3 Sep 21 (the proposed dates may be subjected to further changes).
+23 Aug – 3 Sep 2021 (the proposed dates may be subjected to further changes).

-### Application Form

-Click [here](https://ncss-ssi-staging.netlify.app/images/training/Application%20form_Prep%20and%20CPS_Run%206.pdf){:target="_blank"} to access the application form for the both the  **‘**Preparatory Training for Potential Peer Support Specialist**’** and ‘Certificate in Peer Support.
+Practicum Workshop:
+6 Sep 21

+Practicum:
+7 Sep – 1 Nov 21 (To be allocated upon successful enrolment and completion of classroom training)

+Graduation:
+10 Dec 21 (TBC)

 _Note:_